Stunning design; 1-handed top operation; precise manual gearbox; excellent handling; modern interior; good on gas

 There are no other factory options for the MX-5, but numerous dealer add-ons are available to choose from.

 |Drivetrain||5 Years/60,000 Miles|

 |Roadside Assistance||3 Years/36,000 Miles|

-2016 MINI Cooper Convertible -- The MINI Convertible also has a rear seat, two optional turbocharged engine options, and more technology and safety features.
-The MINI's cloth top can also be partially opened to act like a targa roof.
+2019 Mini Cooper Convertible -- The Mini Convertible also has a rear seat, three turbocharged engine options and more technology and safety features.
+The Mini's cloth top can also be partially opened to act like a targa roof.

 2019 Nissan 370Z Roadster -- This 2-seat sports car is larger and heavier than the MX-5, but it also has nearly twice the hp.
 However, the 370Z costs more than an MX-5 (by as much as $20,000, depending on the model).